roytang/blog/content/posts/2008/07/eventide-prerelease.md

 url: /2008/07/eventide-prerelease/
 ---

-It&#8217;s been three whole weeks since I last managed to attend a Magic tournament.
-Despite the hectic work schedule and the fact that spoilers have failed to impress me, I managed to wrangle a Saturday off to hit Robinson&#8217;s Galleria for the Eventide Prerelease.
+It&'s been three whole weeks since I last managed to attend a Magic tournament.
+Despite the hectic work schedule and the fact that spoilers have failed to impress me, I managed to wrangle a Saturday off to hit Robinson&'s Galleria for the Eventide Prerelease.

 So we show up early and join the first flight.
 I open and register a Shadowmoor tournament pack with next to nothing in terms of decent cards.
 I think the best removal it had was an Aethertow, and none after that.
 I was glad that usually small set Prereleases required passing the tournament pack.
 Naturally, after I was done registering, the judge told us that for our table, we would keep the tournament pack.
 Doh!